poroping/terraform-provider-fortios/docs/data-sources/vpnssl_settings.md

 * `auth_timeout` - SSL-VPN authentication timeout (1 - 259200 sec (3 days), 0 for no timeout).
 * `auto_tunnel_static_route` - Enable/disable to auto-create static routes for the SSL-VPN tunnel IP addresses.
 * `banned_cipher` - Select one or more cipher technologies that cannot be used in SSL-VPN negotiations.
 Only applies to TLS 1.2 and below.
+* `browser_language_detection` - Enable/disable overriding the configured system language based on the preferred language of the browser.
 * `check_referer` - Enable/disable verification of referer field in HTTP request header.
 * `ciphersuite` - Select one or more TLS 1.3 ciphersuites to enable.
 Does not affect ciphers in TLS 1.2 and below.
 At least one must be enabled.
 To disable all, set ssl-max-proto-ver to tls1-2 or below.
 * `client_sigalgs` - Set signature algorithms related to client authentication.
 Affects TLS version <= 1.2 only.